rwgreene999/OutlookCalendarEvents/README.md

 ## Technical

 -   This is a windows app, using Framework 4.x
--   It was tested on WIndows 10 with office 365.
+-   It was tested on Windows 10 with office 365.
 A previous version of this code ran on Windows 7 with Office 2013 so I think it will work in Office 2013 environments.
 -   I still use Visual Studio instead of VS Code because for this kind of project, it does more for me that VS Code.